 Finding a Passion for Giving Back

-Alle Kerivan has a renewed appreciation for growing most of her own food.
+Allie Kerivan has a renewed appreciation for growing most of her own food.
 She started three years ago as a college freshman when money was tight.
 But since joining Gather as a warehouse associate in 2023, it has become about more than saving money.
 Witnessing the hundreds of people who rely on Gather as a key source of their food — learning just how many people face food insecurity — has given Allie a new perspective.

 “I see members’ faces light up when they see the fresh produce we have.
-People still want healthy food even if they’re coming to a food pantry,” says Allie, a junior at the University of New Hampshire majoring in international economics and sustainable agriculture.
+People still want healthy food even if they’re coming to a food pantry,” says Allie, a senior at the University of New Hampshire majoring in international economics and sustainable agriculture.
 When she started at Gather she was a business major but switched to her dual major after taking a few nutritional courses.

 Between those courses and her business classes, Allie started to notice the politics behind farmers, behind agriculture as big business and the move away from sustainable agriculture.
 It is a move, she says, that has increased food insecurity and hampered access to healthy food.